 Rail Expansion

-Through Grant Schley’s efforts, the Delaware, Lackawanna and the Western Railroad built an extension line from Bernardsville to Gladstone.
+Through Grant Schley’s efforts, the Delaware, Lackawanna and Western Railroad built an extension line from Bernardsville to Gladstone.
 Service began in 1890.
 A train station was constructed at Far Hills, around which a rural commercial center developed and became the village of Far Hills.

 Train Service over the Years

 It’s interesting to understand the differences in commuting over the years.
-In the almost 150 years of service, the train has gained a 33% efficiency (but boy it just feels the same for some reason).
+In the almost 150 years of service, the train has gained a 33% efficiency (but boy, it just feels the same for some reason).

 Electric and Diesel Hybrid Trains Take Over